rothos/protocol_1/index.md

 More distinctions: sitting without back support, sitting with back support (still erect), and hella slumped in some comfortable couch or chair in some long-term comfortable way. always mix with erect/unsupported sitting and standing!

-More distinctions: sitting on a hard, very flat surface; sitting on a very firm but nevertheless soft surface (like a big memory foam block)…
+more distinctions: sitting on a hard, very flat (parallel to ground, no tilting) surface; sitting on a very firm but nevertheless soft surface (like a big memory foam block)…

 Also, E Tai Chi (<https://www.amazon.com/Tai-Chi-Basic-Book-Simplest-ebook/dp/B01MREOH1P/>), custom/ad hoc tai chi, and custom/ad hoc yoga asanas